universal-ctags/ctags/docs/testing.rst

 Gathering test cases for known bugs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When we met a bug, making a small test case that triggers the bug is
+When we meet a bug, it is an important development activity to make a small test
-important development activity.
+case that triggers the bug.
 Even the bug cannot be fixed in soon,
 the test case is an important result of work.
 Such result should
 be merged to the source tree.
 However, we don't love **FAILED**
 message, too.
 What we should do?